7 Tips for Surviving Hospital Stays With a Baby

 1. Bring familiar toys with you to hospital that they love.
 This helps give them comfort and a sense that their environment isn't as hostile as it looks.
 We tried to pick out the toys he enjoyed playing with the most.
 Our son hadn't attached to a particular toy yet but some children will have a favourite that will be a must to have on standby for comfort and the hospitals are very good, generally, about letting them have one to take into surgery with them so they have something familiar when they wake up.

 2. Buy them something new and interactive to distract them.
 Depending how sick they are, they may or may not need this.
 Early on after surgeries, my son was very ill and on a lot of pain medication and wasn't interested in much at all, but as he healed and the pain killers made him less sleepy, he became more interactive again.
 Having something new we could show him was great to distract him.
 For one of his surgeries we chose a book that sings nursery rhymes as you turn the pages.
-He loves books and turning pages and he loves music so this really was a winner for him (if you are interested, the one we bought is in the link below).
+He loves books and turning pages and he loves music so this really was a winner for him.

 3. Bring familiar blankets or from home.
 Again, it's about making the environment less scary and more familiar.
 No one is going to be getting much sleep but small things like this can help maximise what little you do get.
 That and the blankets in hospital have been washed a million times and aren't always that comfortable.
 Don't rely on being able to use your usual sleeping bag from home as these really aren't compatible with all the monitoring equipment they are likely to be hooked up to while they sleep.